doudar/SmartSpin2k/README.md

 # SmartSpin2K

 Hardware (3d Printed) and Software Project that uses an ESP32 and stepper motor to control spin bikes that have a resistance knob.
 The initial target was to use it with Zwift: stationary bike up hills and feel the burn.

+# NEW! - Small quantity of kits availiable!
+If you would like a kit with a PCB, send a request to SmartSpin2K@gmail.com .
+Depending on how "ready to use" you'd like it, cost is going to start at $75 + shipping for all the printed parts + electronics, with a "almost ready to use unit" (soldered and the more difficult parts assembeled) at $150.
+Note that if you go this route, this is still an open source hardware project and responsibility lies with *you* as to the proper construction and use.
+I'll be putting these togather on an as ordered basis, so expect 3-5 days prior to shipping.

 ## Background
 I travel for a living and some hotels I stay at have spin bikes.
 I started carrying my own power meter pedals for the spin bikes so I could ride Zwift, but the experience just isn't the same without automatic resistance on the hills.
 Then one day I was looking down at that simple to turn knob and I had a thought - With the power meter pedals attached, almost everything is already in place on this $300 spin bike to turn it into the equivalent of a $3,000 computer controlled smart bike!
 And so here we are....

 ## Summary of function
-The power meter pedals send cycling power and cadence to Zwift (or any other cycling app).
+Your power meter (HR2VP works too!) sends power and cadence to Zwift (or any other cycling app).
 SmartSpin2k then connects to the APP as a controllable trainer which simulates gradient by automatically turning the knob a set amount for each percent grade change on your virtual road.
-If you choose to pair your pedals directly to SmartSpin2k, ERG mode is also availiable which lets an app directly control your watt output reguardless of your cadence.
+You can also pair your power meter directly to SmartSpin2k and use ERG mode which lets SmartSpin2k directly control your resistance to match a specified watt target.
 In addition to adjusting the knob, SmartSpin2k also has shifter buttons to simulate virtual shifting.

-Configuration is accomplished via a web interface hosted by the SmartSpin2k.
-If you connect the unit to WiFi with an internet connection, it will also preform automatic software updates whenever they become availiable!
+There are a multitude of configuration options availiable via a web interface on the SmartSpin2k.
+Automatic updates are also preformed on a regular basis if you choose to connect SmartSpin2k to your home network.

 ### Recomended Hardware: